 On October 2015 we took Qantas flight QF8425 in conjunction with Emirates from Perth to Istanbul on Boeing 777.
 The first part of the journey from Perth to Dubai took 10 hours 55 minutes.
-This was my first time changing my meal to “Emirates Low Fat & Low Cholesterol” option, that made me urge to visit the site www.sinfulvegan.com to learn more about low cholesterol meals and healthy diets.
+This was my first time changing my meal to “Emirates Low Fat & Low Cholesterol” option, that made me urge to visit www.sinfulvegan.com nootropics supplements site to learn more about low cholesterol meals and healthy diets.
 I also changed York’s food option to “Emirates Seafood Meal”, which I will show you in the next post.

 Emirates Low Fat/ Low cholesterol Breakfast

 The first meal on the plane is breakfast as the flight departed at 6.05 am local time.
 My main consisted of omelettes, baked potatoes, spinach and tomatoes.
 There were no added salt or cream in this meal, which is great since I like plain food!

 In my meal, the bread has been changed to high fiber biscuits, where as York got a croissant.
 My yoghurt was a plain 99% fat-free Greek yoghurt and York got a Raspberry yoghurt.
 York also got some extra biscuits and his omelette was changed to fish fillet which I wasn’t sure if he liked that at 7 am.